 - Projects/activities undertaken in order to meet assignments for school/classroom requirements or in order to complete criteria for scouting, church or other organizational achievements and/or awards are not eligible for the Junior Hero to Animals Award

 - The reach of the project/activity may be limited to a specific organization or local area or may be regional or statewide in scope

-Last year’s recipient of the Junior Hero to Animals award is a teenager who started up and runs an annual local walk, garners sponsors for the event, and donates proceeds to the Monmouth County to be used to further public education about animal welfare issues.
+A prior recipient of the Junior Hero to Animals award was a teenager who started up and runs an annual local walk, garners sponsors for the event, and donates proceeds to the Monmouth County to be used to further public education about animal welfare issues.

 Nominations should be submitted on the attached form.
 Nominations will be reviewed by representatives of the AWFNJ for completeness and adherence to eligibility requirements.
 Persons submitting nominations as well as additional references supplied will be contacted by representatives of the AWFNJ for a personal conversation and additional information, if necessary.
 A panel of judges from within the AWFNJ will review the nominations and contact both the nominee and the nominator prior to the 2013 AWFNJ Annual Conference.